 You can then use the WordPress block editor to customize these pages however you like.

-With a plugin like MemberPress, you can start building your membership site for music lessons today.
+With a plugin like MemberPress, you can start building your online music school business today.
 All it takes are five steps:

 - Purchase and install the MemberPress plugin.